The Writer’s Life

-Les Worley had a dilemma on his hands … or at least it seemed like one …
+AWAI Success story Les Worley once had a dilemma on his hands … or at least it seemed like one …

 “If you can spare 10 minutes, I’d really appreciate it.
 I need help with a huge decision,” his email read.

-A quick call later, he realized what he had was a choice.
+A quick call later from the parking lot of my kids’ school, he realized what he had was a choice.

 Les, an AWAI Circle of Success member, had hit his stride as a freelance copywriter and had been riding the success wave for a good year.
 But one of his clients — who had become quite large — valued the relationship in a very big way.
 So much so, they asked him to come on board full-time.